Lake Nakuru National Park

 - Mammals: 56 different species including white rhinos, waterbuck, etc.

 - Viewpoints: Lion hill, Baboon cliff, and Out of Africa

 - Unique vegetation: About 550 different plant species including the unique and biggest euphorbia forest in Africa, picturesque landscape and yellow acacia woodlands.

 - Participate in the cycle with rhino event every September yearly.

 Includes Thompson’s and Grant’s gazelle, the rare long-eared leaf-nosed bat, colobus monkey, rock hyrax, hippo, leopard, lion, rhino, waterbuck, impala, gazelle, striped hyena, bat-eared fox, wildcat, reedbuck, and golden cat.

-Restocked mammals include lion, black and white rhino and the endangered Rothschild’s giraffe.
+Restocked mammals include lions, black and white rhino, and the endangered Rothschild’s giraffe.

 Birdlife at the park

 There are more than 500 species recorded at Lake Nakuru National Park.
 The soda lake is a birding hotspot and supports a lot of birdlife, including large flocks of pelicans.